sedouard/slack-o365-calendar/README.md

 # Running

 To run the app just do `npm start`, navigate to http://localhost:3000/login to authenticate to your Office 365 account.
-Create an even on your calendar - marking your vacation time with 'OOO' or 'OOF' in the title and an optional message in the event body.
-This slack bot will do the rest - letting your team mates know when you're out of office.
+Create an event on your calendar - marking your vacation time with 'OOO' or 'OOF' in the title and an optional message in the event body.
+This slack bot will do the rest - letting your teammates know when you're out of office.